fdask/ansible/README.md

+Install Ansible first!

+> yum install ansible

-To kick off the process, we need a user on the remote machine with sudo access.
+Now, to kick off the process, we need a user on the remote machine with sudo access.
 Then make sure we can log in using a key!

 > ssh-copy-id user@machine